ymniquet/eQuimageLab/docs/source/processing.rst

    threshold_levels
    threshold_firm_levels

-Furthermore, the noise of the image can be estimated and reduced with the following methods of the :py:class:`WaveletTransform <equimage.image_multiscale.WaveletTransform>` class:
+Furthermore, the noise of the image can be estimated and reduced with the following methods of the :py:class:`MultiscaleTransform <equimage.image_multiscale.MultiscaleTransform>` class:

 .. autosummary::